Uttam Kumar: Philanthropy and activism

-Kumar was active in the Indian independence movement.
-In 1945, he helped Subhas Chandra Bose's Indian National army relief fund, arranging a performance of the play Anandamath and giving the profit of 1700 rupees to Satish Chandra Bose.
-He also engaged in releif works during communal riots of 1946 and fought with extortionists during Kolkata communal riots of 1946.
+In 1943, Kumar also donated ₹1,700 to the fund of Indian National Army, which was earned from a special stage production of Bankim Chandra Chatterjee's Anandamath by Lunar Club.
+He also engaged in relief works and fought with extortionists during Kolkata communal riots of 1946.

 Uttam Kumar helped poor artists and technicians.

 In 1968, he left Abhinetri Sangha and founded his own foundation, Shilpi Sangshad, to help poor artists and technicians.
 He was president of this organisation until his death.
 He worked in many films without any salary.

 For the 1978 flood, he organised a charity cricket match between artists from the Bengali film industry and the Bombay film industry in 1979.
 He captained the Bengal team while Dilip Kumar captained the Bombay team.

 Personal life

-Kumar married Gauri Chatterjee (27 September 1929 – 21 April 1981) on 1 June 1948.
+Kumar married Gauri Ganguly (27 September 1929 – 21 April 1981) on 1 June 1948.
 They had a son named Gautam Chatterjee (7 September 1950 – 2 May 2005).
 They had a troubled marriage.

 Morgan House, Kalimpong Testimonial of Uttam Kumar and Supriya Devi.

-He engaged in a relationship with the legendary actress Supriya Devi, and in 1963 they got married.
+He engaged in a relationship with the legendary actress Supriya Devi, and on 2 December 1963 they got married.
 He didn't give divorce to his wife, Gauri.

 Many fans were inquisitive about the relationship between Uttam and Suchitra and thought they were together.
 Rumours arose that they were the reason Kumar had a divorce; however, there is no truth in that, they were both married and had families, and were respectful of each other as colleagues.

 His grandson Gourab Chatterjee and his brother's grandson Sourav Banerjee are both actors.

 Kumar started his autobiography in 1960–61 as Harano Dinguli Mor, which is incomplete.
 Later in 1979–80 he again began his autobiography as Aamar Ami, but that was also incomplete due to his sudden death.
 Later Tarun Kumar finished it, but the original manuscript was stolen on the day Uttam died.
 Later, a member of The Times of India found it and published it in Kolkata Book Fair 2010.

 Illness and death

 On 23 July 1980, he fell ill on the set of Ogo Badhu Sundori.
 Later that night, while attending his friend's party, he fell severely ill at around midnight.
 This time, suspecting an attack, he drove himself to Belle Vue Clinic, which was a five-minute drive from his Moira Street residence.
 At 3:00 am, he was admitted and attended by a medical board composed of eminent cardiologists.
-He died at 9:35 in the evening of Thursday, 24 July 1980, aged 53.
+He died at 21:35 in the evening of Thursday, 24 July 1980, aged 53.
 The next day, on 25 July, millions of people gathered on the streets for his last rites and an entire forest became chopped down.
 Bengali daily newspaper Anandabazar Patrika carried two reports of Uttam's death.
 The headline of one was brief: Cholochitre Indrapatan, which translates to Cinema Loses Its Titan.